 When you call your daughter to dinner, does she put away her iPad without a problem, or does she pretend not to hear you or protest?
 If your daughter has a hard time going Wi-Fi free on a weekend, you’ll know that social media will most likely become a snare to her.

 Neither of my girls have smartphones or social media accounts.
-That was an easy and obvious decision for my elementary school daughter, but it took a little more thought for my 7th grader Noelle.
+That was an easy and obvious decision for my younger daughter, but it took a little more thought for my high schooler Noelle.
 Noelle uses my phone if she wants to text a friend.
 I’ll show her my Instagram account to look at her favorite bands or cute goldendoodle photos like our dog.
 She is used to not having what her friends have, yet she knows we are not technophobes.

 My husband James and I know our kids will have all their adult lives to have a smartphone, answer texts and emails compulsively, and use social media.
 Now is the time to learn other skills like conversation, reading, playing an instrument, caring for a dog, drawing, and the like.
 Middle school isn’t the time for social media.

 I’ve observed tween girls from school and church who have gotten smartphones and social media accounts.
 Within weeks, I’ve watched them turn from talkative, smiling girls into zombies staring at the phone.
 They are introduced to dark things like cutting, sexual experiences outside of marriage, and dressing to look older.
 They cocoon with their phones instead of blooming into the young ladies they are meant to be.